Room on this beach for everyone and thier dog.

 Rob Williamson took this amazing aerial photo of Brancaster beach at sunset.
 This is one of many great images created by Rob using his drone in the area.
 Rob is the General manager of the White Horse pub.

-The wreck seen from the beach at low tide.
-Once used for bombing practice.
-At low tide some people have taken the long walk out to see it at close range, but be warned this can be dangerous as the tide comes in quickly from behind trapping adults and children on several accasions.
-Not everybody has been rescued.
+The wreck seen from the beach at low tide and once used for bombing practice.
+At low tide, some people have taken the long walk out to see it at close range, but be warned that this can be dangerous as the tide comes in quickly from behind trapping adults and children on several occasions.